grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 will eventually report READY, and the priority policy will switch back to using the ring_hash child.

-The current logic for these connection attempts tries very hard to avoid connecting to more than one subchannel at a time; when a connection attempt on one subchannel fails, it does not try that subchannel again, instead moving on to the next one.
+The original logic for these connection attempts in [gRFC A42][A42] tries very hard to avoid connecting to more than one subchannel at a time;
+when a connection attempt on one subchannel fails, it does not try that subchannel again, instead moving on to the next one.
 This approach was an attempt to avoid accumulating too many possibly-unnecessary connections once connectivity is restored.
 However, with the changes in this design, it will no longer be possible to attempt to connect to only one endpoint at a time, because of the sticky-TF behavior in pick_first ([gRFC A62][A62]): when a given pick_first child reports TRANSIENT_FAILURE, it will automatically try reconnecting after the backoff period without